 There’s a lot of chest-puffing in the automotive world and, more often than not, it’s just that.
 The Aspark Owl is promising record-breaking numbers at the Nurburgring, besting the current EV champ, the 1,341-horsepower, track-only Nio EP9.
 While the Japanese-made hypercar has yet to run the legendary proofing track, there’s good evidence to support the automaker’s claim.
-This video from last year shows the Owl blasting from a standstill to 60 miles per hour in an absurd 1.9 seconds (Motor Trend calculates the time closer to a demonic 1.6 seconds).
+This video from last year shows the Owl blasting from a standstill to 60 miles per hour in an absurd 1.9 seconds.

 To be clear, this is faster than a Bugatti Chiron.
 These stratospheric numbers are thanks to a pure carbon body with a carbon fiber monocoque all weighing under 1,900 pounds.
 The Owl’s quad motors push 1,150 horsepower and a yet-to-be-announced amount of torque.
 The best part?
 It will be street-legal — all for the low, low price of just $3.5 million (including a non-refundable $500,000 deposit).

 Automobili Pininfarina Battista